 - Stretch it out.
 Your headache may be due to tension.
-You may feel relief by stretching out your chest, neck and back.
+You may feel relief by stretching out your chest, neck, and back.
 This can be done at your desk or while watching TV.
 Getting your body moving and increasing circulation may reduce your headache symptoms.

 - Hydrate!
-You’ve probably heard this over and over, however when detoxing, it is more important than ever to hydrate your body.
-In order to properly remove toxins from the body you need to drink enough water to flush these from your system.
+You’ve probably heard this over and over, however, when detoxing, it is more important than ever to hydrate your body.
+In order to properly remove toxins from the body, you need to drink enough water to flush these from your system.
 Aim for 8-10 glasses of water per day.

 3. Frequent Toilet Trips

-As much as nobody likes to talk about it, frequent trips to the bathroom is not uncommon.
+As much as nobody likes to talk about it, frequent trips to the bathroom are not uncommon.
 As your body is eliminating unwanted junk, you may find yourself using the bathroom more than usual.
 Follow the tips below to keep your tummy happy.

 - Psyllium husk.
 Add a tablespoon of psyllium husk to your smoothie.
 This will help to soak up excess fluid.
 Psyllium husk is inexpensive and available from most grocery and health food stores.

 - Restore your gut bacteria.
-Incorporate cultured vegetables such as sauerkraut and kimchi into your salads or as a side.
+Incorporate cultured vegetables such as sauerkraut and kimchi into your salads or as aside.
 Drinking kombucha is also a perfect way to increase healthy gut bacteria.